TonAlmeida/TonAlmeida/README.md

 My name is Elton Almeida, I love programming, minimalism and sustainability.

 - :fire: I’m currently learning JavaScript:rocket:
--  :seedling:I'm looking to collaborate on turn the world more sustainability
+-  :seedling:I'm looking to collaborate on make the world more sustainable
 - 💬 Ask me about JavaScript, CSS and HTML
 - 📫 How to reach me: elton.almeida@outlook.com
 - ⚡ Fun fact: I haven't seen the light of the day for years:stuck_out_tongue_closed_eyes: